Category Archive: News

 EL PASO, TX – The National Center for Defense Manufacturing and Machining (NCDMM) is proud to welcome Joel Quintana, Ph.D., as the Digital Technologies Director at El Paso Makes.

 A subsidiary of NCDMM, El Paso Makes was established in 2023 and services El Paso and West Texas manufacturers with access to quality suppliers, industry resources, and research to meet the demands of aerospace and defense markets.
 Due to the expertise and resources available through NCDMM and other El Paso partnerships such as the Aerospace Center and the W.M.
-Keck Center for 3D Innovation at the University of Texas at El Paso (UTEP), the City of El Paso, the County of El Paso, Workforce Solutions Borderplex, the Rio Grande Council of Governments, and the El Paso Chamber, El Paso Makes is poised to mobilize the West Texas frontier into an innovative manufacturing ecosystem with a skilled workforce that will ultimately bring future economic prosperity to the region.
+Keck Center for 3D Innovation at the University of Texas at El Paso (UTEP), the City of El Paso, the County of El Paso, Workforce Solutions Borderplex, the Rio Grande Council of Governments, and the El Paso Chamber, El Paso Makes is poised to mobilize the West Texas frontier into an innovative manufacturing industrial base with a skilled workforce that will ultimately bring future economic prosperity to the region.

 In his new role, Dr. Quintana is responsible for leading the El Paso Makes digital technology strategy with business objectives and designs, delivering innovative digital solutions such as applications, system architectures, and integrations.
 Additionally, he will oversee the operational planning and execution of complex technical programs and projects, leveraging his expertise to drive digital innovation in the aerospace industry.